Kilmarnock and Troon Railway: Conversion for locomotive operation

-In 1825 the Stockton and Darlington Railway opened; it used edge rails and locomotive power, and its immediate success ensured widespread fame; in 1826 the Monkland and Kirkintilloch Railway (M&KR) opened; it too used edge rails and some locomotive traction, and was hugely successful.
+In 1825 the Stockton and Darlington Railway opened; it used edge rails and locomotive power, and its immediate success ensured widespread fame; in 1826 the Monkland and Kirkintilloch Railway opened; it too used edge rails and some locomotive traction, and was hugely successful.
 The technical progress—and their own line's shortcomings—were noted by Portland and he personally visited the Ardrossan Railway and the Liverpool and Manchester Railway to evaluate the benefits of edge rails.

-After some delay application was made to Parliament for authority to convert their line for locomotive operation.
-They got the Act in 1837.
+After some delay application was made to Parliament for authority to convert their line for locomotive operation, and was passed as the Kilmarnock and Troon Railway Act 1837 (7 Will.
+4 & 1 Vict. c. cv).
 The work must have involved conversion of the track to edge rails and standard gauge, and easing of a number of sharp curves.
 At Laigh Milton Viaduct a new, wooden bridge was built a short distance to the south of the original viaduct, in order to ease the curve approaching it from the east; and the curve at Drybridge was eased.
 Locomotive operation started on 27 September 1841.